 We can customize this image according to our requirements.
 There is another option to attach a screenshot in Excel.

 Alternative Way to Attach Screenshot:

 There is another option to attach a screenshot in Excel.

 - If we save our required screenshots previously, we can use the Picture option from the Illustrations section.

 By selecting this option we will enter the File Explorer and choose our desired screenshot that was previously taken.

 In this article, we described the whole process of how to attach a screenshot in Excel.
 We also showed how to take screenshots in Excel.
 I hope this will satisfy your needs.
-Please have a look at our website Exceldemy.com and give your suggestions in the comment box.
+For any further queries, comment below.